Flexible and Efficient Spatio-Temporal Transformer for Sequential Visual Place Recognition: Methodology

 \subsection{C. Recurrent-DTE Stage:}

 \textbf{DTE:} We choose DTE \cite{Zhu_2021_deformable} for its deformable attention computation, where each query's attention is restricted to its reference point's neighboring keypoints.
 Following \cite{Zhu_2021_deformable, Li_2022_bevformer}, we overlay each feature map with a uniform 2D reference point grid and learn per query offsets to dynamically select sampling locations.
+In our setting, we use a single feature level instead of the multi-scale design in the original DTE \cite{Zhu_2021_deformable} to reduce compute cost and keep our model architecture simple.
+Furthermore, unlike works that employ DTE for 3D perception \cite{Li_2022_bevformer, Xu_2023_bev360}, we restrict our design to 2D feature modeling.
+This avoids the additional computation needed for 3D spatial modeling and needing known camera intrinsics, making our method deployable across diverse hardware setups.

 \textbf{Recurrent-DTE:} To capture temporal dependencies across frames of $S$, we introduce a recurrent mechanism that, at frame index $t$, uses the previous frame’s DTE output $\hat{f}_{t-1}$ together with the current frame’s encoder features $f_t$.
-Here, $\hat{f}_{t-1}$ acts as a hidden state shaped by iterations $\{0,\ldots,t-1\}$.
-At iteration $t$, we set $\hat{f}_{t-1}$ as the query $Q_t$ and $f_t$ as the key $K_t$ and value $V_t$.
+Here, $\hat{f}_{t-1}$ acts as a hidden state shaped by iterations $\{1,\ldots,t-1\}$.
+At iteration $t$, we set $\hat{f}_{t-1}$ as $Q_t$ and $f_t$ as $K_t$ and $V_t$.
 Because each iteration of Recurrent-DTE relies only on the output of the previous one, the module is seq-length agnostic.
-For initialization, $Q_{t=1}$ is defined as the element-wise sum of $f_{t=1}$ and $\Delta$, both of shape $n \times D$.
+For initialization, $Q_{t=1}$ is obtained by adding a learnable positional embedding $\Delta \in \mathbb{R}^{n \times D}$ to $f_{t=1}$, $\Delta$ is applied only at $t=1$.

-This design differs fundamentally from \cite{Zhao_2024_attention}, where temporal information is learned by a separate transformer layer.
+This design differs fundamentally from STformer \cite{Zhao_2024_attention}, where spatial and temporal information are learned by separate transformer encoders.
+A simple equivalent formulation of STformer using our notation is

+where $\mathcal{T}_{(\cdot)}$ denotes a transformer encoder, with its modeling scope indicated by the subscript.
 In our approach, temporal information is instead implicitly captured within the same transformer operation as spatial modeling.
 Recurrent-DTE therefore unifies spatio-temporal modeling within a single module.